Releases and Informed Consent

 The University has developed release and informed consent forms for use with academic and non-academic programs, activities and field trips.
 Listed below are the general guidelines for their use.
 The use of these forms does not replace the need for proper pre-trip/program planning as well as the need to follow all University policies and procedures that may be applicable.
 If you have an activity or program and you are not sure which form to use or it is not addressed below, please contact the Office of Risk Management or the Office of the General Counsel for further information.

 PLEASE NOTE: Trips involving international travel have different forms and additional requirements.
-The Office of International Programs should be contacted early in the planning process to obtain approval for the international trip and the required forms and waivers.
+The Office of Global Engagement and Education Abroad should be contacted early in the planning process to obtain approval for the international trip and the required forms and waivers.

 ALL INTERNATIONAL TRIPS ARE CONSIDERED TO BE VOLUNTARY.